Patty Getty doesn’t take her wedding rings off for anything.

 - Engaging with communities around the airports to help in areas of educational and social need, such as scholarships and workforce development.

-Before the 30 days, you can always send an email to info@FlyPittsburgh.com to inquire about a lost item.
+Before the 30 days is up, you can always send an email to info@FlyPittsburgh.com to inquire about a lost item.

 Men who have misplaced their wedding rings, we’re talking to you.